Unique continuation estimates on manifolds with Ricci curvature bounded below

-The plan of the remaining article is as follows.
-Section~\ref{section:abstract} is devoted to the proof of the abstract uncertainty principle in terms of the first exit time.
+The structure of this paper is as follows.
+Section~\ref{section:abstract} is devoted to the proof of the abstract quantitative unique continuation estimate in terms of the first exit time.
 In Section~\ref{section:spectral} we obtain a lower bound of the Dirichlet-Laplacian of relatively dense complements in terms of the volume density.
 Section~\ref{section:ricci} is reserved to obtain all the quantitative bounds in terms of the geometric assumptions.
-The main theorem is then discussed and proven in Section~\ref{section:qupricci}. \ Moreover, we denote the first hitting time of $S_\rho$ by $\sigma_{S,\rho} : \Omega \to [0,\infty)$, as well as the first exit time of the ball with radius $r>0$ by $\tau_{r} : \Omega \to [0,\infty)$, that is,
+The main theorem is then discussed and proven in Section~\ref{section:qupricci}.